DEFRA/dst-guides/process/pull-request/README.md

 # Pull request

 The following outlines how contributors should make changes to the repo.
-The goal is to retain a clean tree of changes, with each commit relating to a specific feature or fix.
+The goals are

+- Focused PR's related to specific changes
+- Code review is simple and manageable
+- A clean tree of changes in the commit history
+- Consistency across the commits

-We also want to respect the time and effort of those reviewing our work.
-Keeping PR's small and focused makes for an easier time on their behalf.
+We want to respect the time and effort of those reviewing the work.
+Keeping PR's small, focused and consistent makes their life easier.

 ## Always on a branch